 Sheena Phillips (b.
 1958) is a composer and arranger, chiefly of choral and chamber music, now based in London after 15 years living and working in the USA.
-She is also an experienced choral director, song-leader and teacher, currently directing Belsize Community Choir and a choir in the Maths Department of University College London, and animateuring in the Bach Choir Outreach Programme.
+She is also an experienced choral director, song-leader and teacher, currently directing Belsize Community Choir and the Michael Singers choir in the Maths Department of University College London.

 Sheena grew up in London and studied mathematics at Cambridge University.
 She worked for 10 years doing publicity and information work for organizations including the Campaign for Nuclear Disarmament and Friends of the Earth (Scotland), but gradually developed a new career in music, starting as founding director of the award-winning Rudsambee Company of Singers in Edinburgh, Scotland.
 In 2000, Sheena moved to Columbus, Ohio with her family, where she directed community, church and college choirs and numerous collaborations with dancers and instrumentalists.
 She served as the Repertoire & Standards Chair for Community Choirs in the Ohio Choral Directors Association from 2007 - 2011.